A Post From The Boring Middle of FIRE

 Read More Read More

-An Inconvenient Life
+An Inconvenient Life and My Retirement Plan

-An Inconvenient Life
+An Inconvenient Life and My Retirement Plan

 I’m not sure exactly when I realized that I needed to start taking retirement seriously.
 By this I mean traditional retirement at age 62.
 Sometime in my mid to late twenties an internal switch flipped.
 The light randomly came on in some nether region of my brain.
 I suddenly understood that I would not be in my twenties forever and that my future self solely depended on me to take care of him.
 I began to worry about a tomorrow…